(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

-I’ve been reading personal finance books, articles, and blog posts for the last ten years.
-Even though some of the information and advice is repetitive, I usually learn something new!
+I've been reading personal finance books, articles, and blog posts for the last ten years.
+Even though some of the information and advice are repetitive, I usually learn something new!

-Emily got my attention in her introduction when she talked about the negative impact of financial stress on people’s health and relationships.
+Emily Guy Birken got my attention in the introduction of her book, End Financial Stress Now, when she talked about the negative impact of financial stress on people's health and relationships.

 I have friends who have divorced over money issues, and I know people who abuse alcohol as a way to deal with financial problems.